vblanco20-1/vulkan-guide/docs/chapter-5/drawing_images.md

 We need to create a sampler first.
 For that sampler we will use `VK_FILTER_NEAREST`.
 That will make the texture look blocky, which is exactly what we want.

-For the descriptor allocation, its the same as we were doing in `init_descriptors()` with the others.
+For the descriptor allocation, it's the same as we were doing in `init_descriptors()` with the others.

 To write the image descriptor, we need to fill a `VkDescriptorImageInfo` with the `VkImageView` to use, the `VkSampler` to use, and the texture layout.